 If you need to open the shower arm and replace it, the process can be a bit tricky.
 You have to take the shower head apart first by opening the collar nut (the main nut that attaches the shower head with the shower arm).

-This collar nut has a neck which is 1.5 times its diameter.
+This collar nut has a neck that is 1.5 times its diameter.
 What you should do:

 - You have to loosen the collar nut very carefully.
-It is the main nut for your shower head to remain attached with the shower arm.
+It is the main nut for your shower head to remain attached to the shower arm.